How to Become a Reviewer

 - Communication skills including presentation skills

 - Familiarity and ease with Internet use and computer basics

 - Appreciation for the value of the accreditation process

 - Respect for the confidentiality and privacy of the organizations and its client

 You are not expected to be an expert in everything.
 What you bring is your own experiences and knowledge of your sector from working or volunteering in a community-based agency, as well as your curiosity and willingness to learn.
 This ensures teams are well-grounded in the realities of organizations being reviewed.

 How to Apply

-To apply as a reviewer or youth reviewer, email us with your contact information, where you work or volunteer, and an indication of what motivates your interest in the CCA reviewer role.
+To apply as a reviewer, email us at firstname.lastname@example.org with your contact information, where you work or volunteer, and an indication of what motivates your interest in the CCA reviewer role.

 Which CCA accreditation